 We recognize that policy issues are not the same throughout the region, and the strategies that our partners seek to implement are responsive to local needs.
-The Center aims to complement—and find ways to collaborate with—other efforts to advance sound policy ideas.
+Our initiatives aim to complement—and find ways to collaborate with—other efforts to advance sound policy ideas.
 We welcome inquiries about how we might work cooperatively with other organizations pursuing similar ends.

-Atlas Network’s Center for Asia & Oceania works with local civil society organizations across the region to replace conflict with harmonious and peaceful trade, poverty with prosperity, and arbitrary power with the rule of law.
+Atlas Network partners with local civil society organizations across Asia & Oceania to replace conflict with harmonious and peaceful trade, poverty with prosperity, and arbitrary power with the rule of law.

-The Center for Asia and Oceania was launched in December 2021 to cover one of the most politically, culturally and religiously diverse regions in the world and is home to 60% of the world’s population.
+Asia and Oceania is one of the most politically, culturally, and religiously diverse regions in the world and is home to 60% of the world’s population.
 It is a region that has a complex history with noted struggles in dealing with poverty, instability, and oppressive regimes.
-Most recently we have seen illiberal regimes in the region engage in oppression to an even greater degree as illustrated by the imprisonment of Hong Kong businessman and democracy advocate - Jimmy Lai, which was documented by Atlas Network’s CEO, Brad Lips, in his early 2021 WSJ op-ed.
+Most recently we have seen illiberal regimes in the region engage in oppression to an even greater degree as illustrated by the imprisonment of Hong Kong businessman and democracy advocate - Jimmy Lai, which was documented by Atlas Network’s CEO, Brad Lips, in his early 2021 Wall Street Journal op-ed.

 Our more than 47 partners in the region are actively working to address the myriad of challenges to freedom, such as government responses to the COVID-19 pandemic that have disrupted both economies and private lives.
 In addition, these partners are removing cultural and policy barriers holding women back from receiving the same rights as men, creating incentives for conservation, reforming tax systems to be more fair and transparent, eliminating regulations and unnecessary requirements to run a micro/small business and much more.